windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/2.1/start/service-provider.md

 ---
 layout: documentation.twig
 title: Service Provider
+redirect:
+    3.x: core/service-provider

 ---

 ## Introduction of Service Provider

 Service Provider is an useful way to encapsulate logic of creating objects and services.
 For example, a mailer library, custom listeners or 3rd tools.
 Some libraries need a bootstrapping process, we should put this process in Service Provider.

 Service Provider will working with IoC Container, we'll implement the `\Windwalker\DI\ServiceProviderInterface` and write all our logic in `register()` method and set our service objects into container.

 ### Basic Provider Example

 Take a look of this example code, in a original way, if we have a MongoDB driver to bootstrap, we'll write an bootstrap file.